rodekruis/CommunityRisk/README.md

 Use the httpd.conf in tools/ (for windows, or alter for unix).
 Rename the localhost example key and certificate in config/cert/ by removing the .example extension

-* Download code
+# Community Profiles
+Now get the code for this application
 ```
 $ cd /var/www/profiles
 $ git clone https://github.com/rodekruis/communityprofiles.git .
 ```

-* Install NPM modules -  Now you have to include all the required packages for this application.
+Install NPM modules -  Now you have to include all the required packages for this application.
 These packages are not included by default in this repository.

 The below command will install all required npm modules in package.json to node_modules/.
 After that it will run bower-installer, which uses bower.json to include all client side libraries, and puts these in public/build/bower